mre/endler.dev/content/2026/lychee-recursion/index.md

 ### The End of That Road

 After a burst of energy in January 2025, things slowed.
 Merge conflicts piled up.
 CI linting rules changed underneath the branch. @gwennlbh switched to Windows and couldn't get the OpenSSL dependency to build.
-In March 2025 they wrote, honestly:
+In March 2025 she wrote, honestly:

 > even though I was kinda denying it, it's pretty clear that I've lost motivation to keep working on this [...]
 I'm sorry T_T

-I didn't want them to apologize.
-They got further than anyone, on a hard feature, in a complex async codebase, as a volunteer.
-My own note on the PR a while later was just the sober truth:
+I didn't want her to apologize.
+She got further than anyone, on a hard feature, in a complex async codebase, as a volunteer.
+Instead, I'm grateful for the time she invested to push tings forward.

 {% info() %}